-Some relations include too many attributes in their primary keys.
-For example, the stimulus condition in a psychophysics experiment may have a dozen parameters such that a change in any one of them makes a different valid stimulus condition: all the attributes would need to be included in the primary key.
-However, long primary keys make it difficult to reference individual tuples.
+Some tables include too many attributes in their primary keys.
+For example, the stimulus condition in a psychophysics experiment may have a dozen parameters such that a change in any one of them makes a different valid stimulus condition.
+In such a case, all the attributes would need to be included in the primary key to ensure entity integrity.
+However, long primary keys make it difficult to reference individual entities.
 To be most useful, primary keys need to be relatively short.

 Some entities are created by the very action of being entered into the database.
 The action of entering them into the database gives them their identity.
 It is impossible to duplicate them since entering the same thing twice still means creating two distinct entities.

-auto_increment behavior to the underlying MySQL and therefore it has the same limitations: it can only be used for tables with a single attribute in the primary key.
+auto_increment behavior to the underlying MySQL and therefore it has the same limitation: it can only be used for tables with a single attribute in the primary key.

 If you need to auto-increment an attribute in a composite primary key, you will need to do so programmatically within a transaction to avoid collisions.

 For example, let’s say that you want to auto-increment